By Jim Fanning

 5. Herbie was Given a Grand Prix of a Grand Premiere

 Once production reached the finish line, The Love Bug opened at Radio City Music Hall on March 13, 1969.
 Even though it had already been released, the new film was welcomed into the winner’s circle with a gala Hollywood premiere on March 26, at the legendary Grauman’s Chinese Theatre.
 All 1,500 guests—including such Disney favorites as Sebastian Cabot and Kurt Russell, as well as Love Bug stars Jones, Lee, Hackett, and Benson Fong—were invited to wear “California mod” outfits.
 Following the screening, the star-studded audience was led to “The Bug House” (a nearby underground garage) for an “underground” party with wild psychedelic décor.
 Audiences raced to catch The Love Bug, making Herbie’s star vehicle the second most successful Disney film (after Mary Poppins, 1964) produced up to that time, a record it held for years.
+In fact, the film zoomed to the top of the box-office charts to become the number one hit of 1969.
 So “in” was the film with everyone, Herbie rode on to an enduring career in four additional feature films, a television mini-series, and a made-for-TV movie.
 It’s no wonder the lovable bug is a Disney superstar, for as Dean Jones explained, “Herbie had all the qualities of a great hero.
 He was sympathetic, he was loyal.
 He had tenacity.
 He had heart.
 Herbie was a car for all seasons, for all peoples.”